 Baku’s coat of arms, two lions and a bull’s head, are represented in stone above one of the gates.
 Just inside the gate, there’s a long, low shopping bazaar selling souvenirs.

-Eat and drink inside one of Baku’s old caravanserais
+7. Have a meal inside one of Baku’s old caravanserais

 When Azerbaijan was a hub on the Silk Road, merchants used to refer to the Old City as ‘the Acropolis of Baku’.
 A plethora of caravanseris or hans, great stone inns with stables, storage rooms and sleeping quarters, were erected in Baku to house traders stopping off on their long journey from East to West.